Simple Deterministic Approximation for Submodular Multiple Knapsack Problem: Introduction

 \section{Introduction}

 The \emph{multiple knapsack problem} (MKP) is defined as follows.
-We are given a set $N$ of $n$ items and a set $M$ of $m$ bins (knapsacks) such that the $j$-th bin has a capacity $B_j$ and an item $u \in N$ has a size $c(u)$ and a profit $p(u)$.
-The task is to select a subset of items such that the sum of their profits is maximized and they can be packed into those $m$ bins without exceeding bin capacities.
-It is well-known that the problem admits a PTAS but has no FPTAS assuming P $\neq$ NP \cite{Kellerer99, ChekuriK00, Jansen09}.
+We are given a set $N$ of $n$ elements and a set $M$ of $m$ bins (knapsacks).
+Each element $u\in N$ has a positive cost $c(u)>0$ and a positive profit $p(u)>0$.
+The cost (profit) of a subset $S\subseteq N$ equals the sum of the costs (profits) of its elements.
+The $j$-th bin in $M$ has a positive budget $B_j>0$ for $1\leq j\leq m$.
+A subset $S\subseteq N$ is feasible if there is a disjoint partition $\{S_j\}_{j=1}^m$ of $S$ such that $c(S_j)\leq B_j$ for $1\leq j \leq m$.
+The goal is to find a feasible set $S$ (and its partition $\{S_j\}_{j=1}^m$) whose profit is maximized.
+It is well-known that the problem admits a PTAS but no FPTAS assuming P $\neq$ NP \cite{Kellerer99, ChekuriK00, Jansen09}.